-Offsets Register Description

-0x00 - 0x01 Vendor ID Unique IDs assigned to the device's

-vendor (2 bytes) and the device itself

-0x02 - 0x03 Device ID (2 more bytes).
-The PCI ID Repository is a comprehensive repository

-0.0.2 - 0.0.3 Device ID of many (but not all) known PCI IDs.

-0x04 - 0x05 Command Control several core aspects of the

-PCI device:

-• I/O Space (bit 0 or 0x0001)

-should enable all I/O base ad-

-dress registers if set, or dis-

-able them if cleared; • Memory Space (bit 1 or

-0x0002) should enable all

-memory base address regis-

-ters if set, or disable them if

-cleared;

-• Interrupt Disable (bit 10 or

-0x0400) should prevent the

-device from triggering inter-

-rupts if set.

-0x0e Header type Usually 0 to indicate a normal PCI

-header.
-Bit 7 (0x80) must be set if

-this is the first function (function 0)

-of a multi-function device.

-0x10 - 0x27 Base Address Registers Sets the base address for each mem-

-ory or I/O range provided by this de-

-0x2c - 0x2d Subvendor ID vice.
-Unique vendor (2 bytes) and device

-WAZC - WAZU Subvendor ID (2 bytes) IDs sometimes assigned

-to different implementations of the

-same PCI device without having to

-0x2e - 0x2f Subsystem ID change the main Vendor and De-

-vice IDs.
-Usually all 0 if the device

-020 F POM doesn't call for such IDs.
+Offsets Register Description 0x00 - 0x01 Vendor ID Unique IDs assigned to the device's vendor (2 bytes) and the device itself (2 more bytes).
+The PCI ID Repos- 0x02 - 0x03 Device ID itory is a comprehensive repository of many (but not all) known PCI IDs.
+0x04 - 0x05 Command Control several core aspects of the PCI device: • I/O Space (bit 0 or 0x0001) should enable all I/O base address registers if set, or disable them if cleared; • Memory Space (bit 1 or 0x0002) should enable all memory base address registers if set, or disable them if cleared; • Interrupt Disable (bit 10 or 0x0400) should prevent the device from triggering interrupts if set.
+0x0e Header type Usually 0 to indicate a normal PCI header.
+Bit 7 (0x80) must be set if this is the first function (function 0) of a multi-function device .
+0x10 - 0x27 Base Address Registers Sets the base address for each memory or I/O range provided by this device.
+0x2c - 0x2d Subvendor ID Unique vendor (2 bytes) and device (2 bytes) IDs sometimes assigned to different implementations of the same PCI device without having to 0x2e - 0x2f Subsystem ID change the main Vendor and Device IDs.
+Usually all 0 if the device doesn't call for such IDs.
 0x30 - 0x33 Expansion ROM Base address and enable bit for the device's option ROM .
-Must be read-

-only if the device does not provide

-an option ROM.

-0x3c Interrupt Line The PIC IRQ number assigned

-to this device's interrupt pin (see

-Interrupt Pin below).
-While this

-register's contents should not be

-used by the device, the register itself must be writable if the device uses

-interrupts.

-0x3d Interrupt Pin Read-only value indicating the PCI

-interrupt pin (INTx#) used by this

-device:

-• 0 if the device does not use in-

-terrupts;

-• PCI_INTA to indicate the INTA# pin is used (most

-devices use this);

-78 • PCI_ICHapter AdiCantents

-INTB# pin is used;

-• PCI_INTC to indicate the

-INTC# pin is used;
+Must be read-only if the device does not provide an option ROM.
+0x3c Interrupt Line The PIC IRQ number assigned to this device's interrupt pin (see Interrupt Pin below).
+While this register's contents should not be used by the device, the register itself must be writable if the device uses interrupts.
+0x3d Interrupt Pin Read-only value indicating the PCI interrupt pin (INTx#) used by this device: • 0 if the device does not use interrupts; • PCI_INTA to indicate the INTA# pin is used (most devices use this); 72 PCI_ICHAPTER AdiContents INTB# pin is used; PCI_INTC to indicate the INTC# pin is used;